Cost of LivingUpdated May 2026

 Is the Michigan state average different from Grand Rapids's?

-Michigan's state average for rent prices is $2,013, which is actually higher than Grand Rapids's $1,924.
-Grand Rapids is one of the more affordable cities within Michigan for this category.
+Michigan's state average for rent prices is $1,129, which is lower than Grand Rapids's average of $1,266.
+This means Grand Rapids is on the pricier side even within its own state.

 ← All costs in Grand RapidsRent Prices in all cities →All Cost of LivingMichigan overviewCan I afford Grand Rapids?Living alone in Grand RapidsSalary needed in Grand Rapids